Looking to know which flowers you can safely eat? Try this handy illustrated guide to edible flowers for everything you need to know.

-Guide to Edible Flowers
+A Handy Guide to Edible Flowers

 If you have any recipes for edible flowers then please do also share in the comments below!
-Also, do add any other edible flowers that you like to use in your cooking, as I am sure there are heaps more.
+Also, do add any other edible flowers that you like to use in your cooking, as I am sure there are heaps more!